NaimAyat/UCLA_CS118/Reading1.md

 * The transport-layer protocol gives a segment and destination address to the network layer, just as you give the postal service a letter with an address
 * The network layer delivers the segment to the transport layer in the destination host
 * Includes IP protocol: defines fields in the datagram as well as how end systems and routers act in these fields
+##### Link Layer
+* Routes a datagram through a series of routers between the source and destination
+* At each node, the network layer passes the datagram down to the link layer, which delivers the datagram to the next node along the route.
+At this next node, the link layer passes the datagram up to the network layer
+* Examples of link-layer protocols: Ethernet, Wifi
+* Link-layer packets are *frames*
+##### Physical Layer
+* Moves individual bits within a frame from one node to the next